jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_unittest.rst

 * :ref:`that everything in Python is an object<everything is an object>`
 * :ref:`how to use the unittest library<another way to write tests>`

+:ref:`would you like to use the unittest library to test the telephone project?<test telephone with unittest>`

 ----

 *********************************************************************************